NamrataMewada/PRODIGY_ML_01/README.md

 * GrLivArea: Square footage of the house
 * BedroomAbvGr: Number of bedrooms
 * FullBath: Number of bathrooms
-* SalePrice: Sale price of the house
+* SalePrice: Sale price of the hous